IB History IA Ideas - 40+ RQs Elaborated To Rock Your Scoring Game

 - When it came to reporting on the Soviet and American governments throughout the Cuban Missile Crisis, how did the American press, The Wall Street Journal, The British Daily and The Times differ?

-- How did the Palace of Versailles' construction and operation express respect for the Italian Baroque style and Greek mythology?
+- How did the construction and operation of the Palace of Versailles express respect for the Italian Baroque style and Greek mythology?

 - What made Margaret Sanger a prominent public campaigner for birth management in the United States?